PIAAC (Survey of Adult Skills)

-- interviewing adults aged 16-65 years in their homes – at least 5,000 in each participating country.
+- interviewing adults aged 16-65 years (16-75 years in New Zealand) in their homes – at least 5,000 in each participating country

 - collecting a broad range of information from the adults taking the survey, including education background, how their skills are used at work and in other contexts such as the home and the community.

 The information from individual respondents is strictly confidential.
 Published results are for groups of people where individuals cannot be identified.

 Cycle 2 continues and develops the approach of Cycle 1 in the following ways:

 - It will measure literacy and numeracy skill in the same way as Cycle 1.

 - It will measure a new problem solving domain: Adaptive Problem Solving (APS).
 APS is the capacity to achieve one’s goals in a dynamic situation, in which a method for solution is not immediately available.
 It requires engaging in cognitive and metacognitive processes to define the problem, search for information, and apply a solution in a variety of information environments and contexts.
 Cycle 1’s problem solving domain, Problem Solving in Technology-rich Environments, differed from APS by focusing on solving problems by using digital technology, communication tools and networks.